PlayFrameworkTR/translation-project/manual/gettingStarted/Anatomy.md

 > In a newly-created application, the `/public` directory is mapped to the `/assets` URL path, but you can easily change that, or even use several directories for your static assets.

-## The conf/ directory
+## conf/ dizini

-The `conf` directory contains the application’s configuration files.
-There are two main configuration files:
+`conf` dizini uygulamanın konfigürasyon dosyalarını barındırır. İki tane konfigürasyon dosyası vardır:

-- `application.conf`, the main configuration file for the application, which contains standard configuration parameters
+- `application.conf`, uygulama için ana konfigürasyon dosyası, standart konfigürasyon parametrelerini içerir.
-- `routes`, the routes definition file.
+- `routes`, rota tanım dosyası

 If you need to add configuration options that are specific to your application, it’s a good idea to add more options to the `application.conf` file.

 If a library needs a specific configuration file, try to file it under the `conf` directory.

-## The lib/ directory
+## lib/ dizini

 The `lib` directory is optional and contains unmanaged library dependencies, ie. all JAR files you want to manually manage outside the build system.
 Just drop any JAR files here and they will be added to your application classpath.

-## The build.sbt file
+## build.sbt dosyası

 Your project's main build declarations are generally found in `build.sbt` at the root of the project. `.scala` files in the `project/` directory can also be used to declare your project's build.

-## The project/ directory
+## project/ dizini

-The `project` directory contains the sbt build definitions:
+`project` dizini sbt oluşturma tanımlarını içerir:

-- `plugins.sbt` defines sbt plugins used by this project
+- `plugins.sbt` bu projede kuullanılan sbt eklentilerini tanımlar.
-- `build.properties` contains the sbt version to use to build your app.
+- `build.properties` uygulamanızı oluşturmak için kullanılan sbt sürümünü içerir.

-## The target/ directory
+## target/ dizini

 The `target` directory contains everything generated by the build system.
 It can be useful to know what is generated here.